flobath/glados/docs/usage/index.md

 ## Install the Project

-There are two ways to install the project: you can either download the released binary or build it manually from the source code.
+There are many ways to install the project: you can download the released binary or build it manually from the source code.
+Alternatively you can get a working copy of program with [nix](https://nixos.org/) as described in the [Nix Build](#nix-build) section.
 A guide explaining how to build the binary manually is available [below](#manual-build).

 ### Manual Build